The Librarian at George IV Bridge

 More information: https://www.scotchwhiskyexperience.co.uk/

-Established in 1835, Camera Obscura is a fascinating and amusing way to discover Edinburgh and its history with unique and intriguing experiences.
-The 6 floor tower offers plenty of optical illusions, holograms and other interactive exhibits alongside with a 360-degree views from the roof terrace where you can admire the city thanks to telescopes.
+The 6-floor tower offers plenty of optical illusions, holograms and other interactive exhibits alongside with a 360-degree views from the roof terrace where you can admire the city thanks to ample supply of telescopes.

-Eye spy Edinburgh with the 19th century viewcam, get lost in the mirror maze, and scare yourself with interactive experiences.
-It is fun, fascinating and often challenging, but you will have such a good time in there, believe us, we thought we were kids again.
+Eye spy Edinburgh with the 19th century viewcam, get lost in the mirror maze, and immerse yourself into the experiences.

 Where?
 Castlehill, The Royal Mile, Edinburgh EH1 2ND